mikerhodes/github-to-omnifocus/README.md

 Note: if you set up different project names in `github-to-omnifocus.toml`, ensure that you create projects with those names.

+### Create GitHub personal developer token

+- Open https://github.com/settings/tokens (or the equivalent on your GitHub Enterprise instance).
+- Generate a new token with the following scopes:
+    - `repo`
+    - `user`
+    - `notifications` - optional, I haven't written a notifications feature yet, but I'd like to.

 ### Set up application configuration (.github-to-omnifocus.toml)

 Create `~/.github-to-omnifocus.toml`.
 This must contain a value for the